Skip to content

 The scale at which TLS fingerprinting operates is easier to show with numbers.
 Cloudflare reports analyzing over 15 million unique JA4 fingerprints per day across more than 500 million user agents and billions of IP addresses (Cloudflare, 2024).
 That is the aggregate signal set a large edge provider pulls from every day.

 Scrapers saw JA3 coming years ago.
-There is now a small industry of impersonation libraries built specifically to replay real browser handshakes from scripts. curl-impersonate is a fork of curl built against NSS and BoringSSL that produces byte-identical Client Hellos for recent versions of Chrome, Firefox, Edge, and Safari: the same TLS handshake a real browser would send, driven by a Python or shell script. uTLS is a Go fork of `crypto/tls` that exposes ClientHello construction, so a developer can set any field they want and pick from a library of pre-built browser profiles.
+There is now a small industry of impersonation libraries built specifically to replay real browser handshakes from scripts. curl-impersonate is a fork of curl built against NSS and BoringSSL that produces byte-identical Client Hellos for recent versions of Chrome, Firefox, Edge, and Safari. uTLS is a Go fork of `crypto/tls` that exposes ClientHello construction.
 CycleTLS brings the same capability to Node.js. curl_cffi gives Python the curl-impersonate handshake as a drop-in replacement for the `requests` library.
 All four are open source.
 All four are trivial to install.

-Cloudflare's own engineers are upfront about this.
-In the blog post announcing JA4 Signals, the team writes that "fingerprints can be easily spoofed, they change frequently, and traffic patterns and behaviors are constantly evolving."
+The response is layered, not lateral.
+Cloudflares own engineers are upfront about this.
+In the blog post announcing JA4 Signals, the team writes that fingerprints can be spoofed, they change frequently, and traffic patterns and behaviors are constantly evolving.
 The answer they pair with JA4 is behavioral: inter-request features computed across the last hour of global traffic, looking for clusters that no honest browser would ever form.

 See what's crawling your site right now

-Run a free audit and get a detailed report of which AI crawlers are accessing your content — in 48 hours.
+Run a free audit and get a detailed report of which AI crawlers are accessing your content.
+48 hours.

 Get your free audit